Mike Baghramian (Co-chair)

 Michael Solt is Dean of the College of Business Administration and Professor of Finance at CSULB.
 Previously, he was Associate Dean for the Lucas Graduate School of Business at San Jose State University.
 Solt’s teaching focus is new venture finance and international finance, and he has taught both graduate and undergraduate courses.
 His current research interests lie in new venture finance and entrepreneurship, but he has also studied international finance and many aspects of investments.
 Solt’s work has been published in a variety of academic journals.

-Associate Professor, CSULB
+Industrial Design Professor, CSULB

 Assistant Professor, CSULB